byTheInK/Easier-Arch/README.md

 localectl list-keymaps
 ```

 To load a layout we can use the command below.
+You can use the arrow keys to navigate and you can press `q` to exit.
 ```bash
 loadkeys KEYBOARD_LAYOUT
 ```